connext/vector-router-docker-compose/README.md

 docker-compose logs db-node
 docker-compose logs db-router
 ```
-You can also use next commands
+You can also use these commands.
 ```
 docker logs node
 docker logs router